 Under CCPA, You Might Be Selling Personal Information (Part 2)

-Part 2 of this post is a discussion of the specific language in CCPA that led us and a large number of companies to the conclusion that advertising that utilizes retargeting constitutes a sale under CCPA.
+Part 2 of this post is a discussion of the specific language in the CCPA that led us to conclude that interest-based advertising is a “sale” of information under the CCPA.

 Let’s begin with the text of the law.

 How Does The CCPA Define Selling?

 “Sell,” “selling,” “sale,” or “sold,” means selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to another business or a third party for monetary or other valuable consideration.

 As you can see, the definition of “sale” is incredibly broad.
 Does that mean every disclosure of personal information is a sale?

 Luckily, CCPA goes into more detail to define what is not a sale.
 Here are a couple of key exclusions:

 - If a consumer uses or directs your business to intentionally disclose their personal information through deliberate interactions